-The palace of Oman’s Sultan Qaboos is in the historical old Muscat.
+The palace of Oman’s Sultan Qaboos is in the historical area of old Muscat.
 Chian took a back route so that we would drive through the hills that loom at the back of the old city.

-As she drove to the plaza, she pointed out the features of the houses in the area, which mark them as being original or more traditional style architecture compared to the newer areas of Muscat.
+As she drove to the plaza, she pointed out the features of the houses in the area, which mark them as being original, or more traditional style architecture, compared to the newer areas of Muscat.

 An expatriate not in name only.

 Chian is the rare kind of expat who moves to a foreign country, and makes friends with local people and is genuinely curious about their lives.